Deceptive Humor: A Synthetic Multilingual Benchmark Dataset for Bridging Fabricated Claims with Humorous Content: Conclusion and Future work

 \section{Conclusion and Future work}

 In this study, we proposed a novel research direction at the intersection of misinformation and humorous content, emphasizing how humor can act as a major vehicle for spreading misinformation.
 This approach highlighted the need to better understand the interplay between humor and misinformation, which is often overlooked in existing research.
 The study underscored the importance of addressing this issue as it plays a significant role in shaping public perception and influencing societal narratives.
-In future work, there is a pressing need to focus on detecting and mitigating deceptive humor, which has become increasingly prevalent.
-Leveraging advanced methods in nlp will be essential for tackling this challenge, given its growing impact on misinformation in contemporary times.
+To support this exploration, we introduce the DHD dataset along with strong baselines to guide future research.
+We hope this work encourages deeper inquiry into humor-driven misinformation and inspires innovative solutions in this emerging domain.
+Ultimately, our findings aim to catalyze responsible AI development in understanding and mitigating the subtle threats posed by deceptive humor.